 add a comment

-Just for today, be grateful for unexpected blessings.
+Just for today, be kind.

 add a comment

-Just for today, love your Mother.
+Just for today, love your family, not your stuff.

 add a comment